 Note: Non-current assets excluded the deferred tax assets.

 Information about a major customer

-During the year ended 31 December 2017, no revenue from any single customer accounted for 10% or more of the total revenue of the Group.
+During the years ended 31 December 2018 and 2017, no revenue from any single customer accounted for 10% or more of the total revenue of the Group.